Music-and-Culture-Technology-Lab/omnizart/README.md

 Uses [poetry](https://python-poetry.org/) for package management, instead of writing `requirements.txt` and `setup.py` manually.
 We still provide the above two files for convenience.
 You can also generate them by executing ``make export``.

+### ATTENTION
+There is a major difference between install with `poetry install` and `python setup.py install`.
+When using poetry for installation, which is the default approach when running `make insatll`, the site-pacakges and resource files aer placed in the **current** folder.
+This is different from executing `python setup.py install`, which resource files are installed in where a normal package you download through `pip install` will be placed (e.g. ~/.local/lib/python3.6/site-packages) .

+And why things aren't placed in the normal path, but the command still can be executed?
+The answer is that poetry add an additional package path to your *PATH*  environment variable, and guess what is that path?
+Bingo!
+Your current path where you can execute `poetry install`!
+What a big trap it is...

 ## Documentation
 Automatically generate documents from inline docstrings of module, class, and function.
 [Hosted document page](http://140.109.21.96:8000/build/html/index.html)